tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Log transformation](log-transformation.png)

-## Bining
+## Binning
 Binning (also known as discretization) is a preprocessing method to make linear models more powerful on continuous data.
 The idea is to separate feature values into n categories that are equally spaced over the range of values.
 You do this by separating the features into n categories by a single value (usually the mean) and then you **replace all values within a category by a single value**.
 This is effective for models with only a few parameters such as regression, but it is not effective for models with a lot of parameters like decision trees as can be seen in the picture below.

 ![Binning in action with linear regression and a decision tree](binning.png)

 ## Missing values imputation
 Missing values imputation is about dealing with missing values in the dataset.
 With real data there are various reasons why data would be missing.
 Missing values might be represented in different ways common missing value representations are **None, blank, ~~0~~, NA, Na, NaN, Null, undefined ......** You should **NOT** use numbers to indicate missing data as this might not be picked up on.
-Always use strings or something else inconvienient.
+Always use strings or something else inconvenient.
 You could just trow away the data that contains missing values, but we can do better than that.
 You want to do this because it is sad to throw away a whole vector of data only because one scalar is missing.

 This is how it would look like:

 ![Missing values](missing-values-imputation.png)

 We can make a model to impute (predict) the missing values.
 Different techniques for this include:
 - **Mean / median** replace missing values with median or mean of the data.
-Not a great technique not very flexiable.
+Not a great technique not very flexible.
 - **KNN** use the average of k neighbors feature values.
 This is much more flexible.
-The mean is basicaly k = n.
+The mean is basically k = n.
 - **Model driven** using another model to impute the values like random forest.
 - **Iterative** using a regression model with all features expect one to predict the missing features and then do this for all the missing features.
 You can use the recited values for the next values.